 ODU CareerLink opportunities are posted just for ODU students and alumni along with an extended network of national jobs.
 ODU CareerLink Jobs are targeted by Position Type to help you look for campus, part-time, full-time, or internship positions.

-The Advanced Search allows you Save a job Search Agent and Schedule to receive jobs you qualify for based on your specific needs.
+The Advanced Search allows you to Save a job Search Agent and Schedule to receive jobs you qualify for based on your specific needs.

 Sure!
 To get you started, check out the Curriculum Vitae section on our website for info, outlines, and faculty samples!
 Once you have your draft together, drop-in or email a Cyber Coach for a review!